TheOfficialFloW/gtasa_vita/README.md

 ## Tips and Tricks

 - In order to reduce occasional stutters in-game, you can replace `ux0:data/scache_small.txt` and `ux0:data/scache_small_low.txt` with `ux0:data/scache.txt`.
 This will however make the loading screen longer since it needs to compile more shaders ahead.
 - You can input PC cheats by pressing L+SELECT to open the on-screen keyboard.
-See https://gtagmodding.com/sanandreas/cheats/ for the full list of cheats.
+See https://gtagmodding.com/sanandreas/cheats/ for the full list of cheats (you can input cheat codes in lowercase as well as uppercase).
 Note that a few cheats have been removed from the Android version.
 - The L2/R2 buttons are mapped to the rear touchpad on the top and the L3/R3 buttons are mapped to the front touchpad on the bottom.

 ## Build Instructions (For Developers)